MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3d9/d3dxcolorlerp.md

-Se você estiver interpolando linearmente entre as cores a e B, e s for 0, a cor resultante será um.
-Se s for 1, a cor resultante será a cor B.
+Se você estiver interpolando linearmente entre as cores A e B e s for 0, a cor resultante será A. Se s for 1, a cor resultante será a cor B.

 ## <a name="requirements"></a>Requisitos